SalmaneSossey/SafeCross/README.md

 There are many tutorials that show how to connect to it with wifi to control it, and to deploy files, etc..
 Then you can set the OS to execute the `main.py` once it is booted.

-Optimizations may be made in future inchaallah
+Optimizations may be made in future.